Plan your visit

 - a loss or change to your sense of smell or taste

 1. Register as a Reader

-You must register with us before you visit.
+If you want to consult archive material, you must register with us before you visit.
 This means that you can

-- Book a space
+- Book a space for looking at archives

 - Order documents in advance of your visit